CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 Compliance Manager measures your progress in completing actions that help reduce risks around data protection and regulatory standards.

+*New users won’t have enough data to view compliance in compliance center.
+Once you have enough data, you can view these compliance in compliance center.
+Let us now explore these features.*

 In this task, you will explore Microsoft Compliance Manager.

 1. In the **admin center**, from the navigation menu, scroll down to  **Admin centers** and select **Compliance**, the Microsoft 365 Compliance center overview page will appear.